 Budding and perennial conservationists need to feel inspired and continue in the profession, not put off by pessimism.
 The public, businesses and government need to know that their actions can make a difference.
-With this summit, we aim to reframe the conservation movement by celebrating positive thinking in conservation, and putting forward a road map for change towards an optimistic and forward-thinking future.

 Earth Day at the Zoological Society of London

 Free to attend, REGISTRATION HAS NOW CLOSED.